LacunaOmnibus/MontyLacuna/README.md

 - Announcement

 ## TBD
+- The caching right now is very naive - every call sent to the server is curried.
+The cache actually needs to be cleared periodically (when we see "needs_surface_refresh" maybe)
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
 - Ack through everything for "CHECK" and fix.